• Skip to primary navigation

 Buttermilk-Pumpkin Pound Cake

 Rich, decadent and dense, this buttermilk-pumpkin pound cake is a welcome addition to any holiday dessert table.
-Each bite is perfectly moist and full of our favorite fall flavors.
-Plus, this pound cake features simple ingredients, and it’s easy to make sure for even the novice baker.
+Each delicious bite is perfectly moist and full of our favorite fall flavors and warm spices.
+Plus, this pound cake features simple ingredients, and it’s easy to make for even the novice baker.

 Print Pin Rate